A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Introduction

-We remark that, in the other direction, for any map $f$ from bases to orientations, there exists a unique pair of atlases $(\mathcal{A},\mathcal{A}^*)$ such that $f=f_{\mathcal{A},\mathcal{A^*}}$.
-So, the pair of atlases merely lets us view the map $f$ from a different perspective.
+\end{definition} We remark that, for any map $f$ from bases to orientations, there exists a unique pair of atlases $(\mathcal{A},\mathcal{A}^*)$ such that $f=f_{\mathcal{A},\mathcal{A^*}}$.
+This is because, given a basis $B$, there is no difference between \begin{itemize} \item orienting its external and internal edges separately, which $f_{\mathcal{A},\mathcal{A^*}}$ does, and \item orienting all the edges of $\mathcal{M}$ simultaneously, which $f$ does. \end{itemize} So, the pair of atlases merely lets us view the map $f$ from a different perspective.
 However, from the main results of this paper, one will see why this new perspective interests us.

+In the forthcoming Example~\ref{sigma atlas} and Example~\ref{B atlas}, we will rephrase the BBY bijection and the Bernardi bijection in our language.
+Before that, we recall the definitions of circuit signatures and cocircuit signatures introduced in \cite{BBY}.

+\begin{definition} Let $\mathcal{M}$ be a regular matroid. \begin{enumerate} \item A \emph{circuit signature}\footnote{For a graph $G$, circuit signatures are called cycle signatures, and cocircuit signatures are called cocycle signatures; also see the last paragraph of Section~\ref{regular}. } $\sigma$ of $\mathcal{M}$ is the choice of a direction for each circuit of $\mathcal{M}$.
+For each circuit $C$, we denote by $\sigma(C)$ the signed circuit we choose for $C$.
+By abuse of notation, we also view $\sigma$ as the set of the signed circuits chosen by $\sigma$. \item The circuit signature $\sigma$ is said to be \emph{acyclic} if whenever $a_C$ are nonnegative reals with $\sum_C a_C\sigma(C)=0$ in $\mathbb{R}^E$ we have $a_C=0$ for all $C$, where the sum is over all circuits of $\mathcal{M}$. \item Cocircuit signatures $\sigma^*$ and acyclic cocircuit signatures are defined similarly. \end{enumerate} \end{definition}